About

 I love a good powdered sugar glaze on these pumpkin scones and there are a few flavors I recommend.

-• maple glaze – use maple extract for strong flavor but you could also use maple syrup in place of the liquid.
+• maple glaze – use maple extract for strong flavor but you could also use maple syrup in place of the milk.

 • vanilla glaze – use vanilla extract or a vanilla bean pod.